Based on the algorithm in

 ISSN 10424431.

-“Identifying information types in probability of informed trading (PIN) models: An improved algorithm.”
+“Identifying information types in the estimation of informed trading: an improved algorithm.”

 “Estimation of the probability of informed trading models via an expectation-conditional maximization algorithm.”